aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-provisioning/README.md

 The provisioning template above has already been created and added to the directory, **jitp-provisiong-template.json**.
 Feel free to make changes, but be aware the next steps will work with the Provisioning template.

 ### Creating types and groups
-You may have noticed that the provisioning template tries to add Things to Types and Groups, If those groups are not already pre created the template will fail.
-So let's create a few you can work with.
-Execute the commands below.
+You may have noticed that the provisioning template tries to add Things to Types and Groups you will create a few you can work with.
+If those groups and types are not already pre created the template will attempt to create them, but keep in mind that will influence how you build the Provisioning Template service policy.

+Run the commands below:

 For the thing type.
 ```